feyeandal/adb-jobs-analysis/README.md

 # Replicating the Study
 In order to replicate this study, the following steps could be followed.
 - Download all the data mentioned in the **Data** section to your device.
+- Unzip the TopJobs image data and merge all the subfolders into a single folder.
 - Set up your device following the steps mentioned in the **Setting Up** Section.
 - Unzip the set of TopJobs Image folders and merge all the images included into a single folder.
 - Update all filepaths and folderpaths in the file **config.yaml** to the relevant paths on your device.